Wisdom Tooth Removal in San Diego

 - Misalignment of other teeth

-The Wisdom Teeth Removal Procedure
+The Wisdom Teeth Removal Procedure in San Diego, CA

 During your consultation, one of our board-certified surgeons will discuss your oral health goals and design a solution based on your needs.
-Wisdom teeth removal procedures are generally quick and easy, and many patients undergo general anesthesia, which requires a responsible adult to drive you home after the surgery.
+Wisdom teeth removal procedures are generally quick and easy, and many patients undergo general anesthesia, which requires a responsible adult to drive them home after the surgery.

 We will provide you with post-operative instructions, which outlines everything you need to know about your recovery, the recommended diet to follow, and how to maintain oral hygiene.
+You can expect to rest for the first 24 hours.
+Post-surgical pain can be managed with pain medication and ice packs.
+During the healing process, be sure to brush your teeth gently around the extraction sites and rinse your mouth to prevent food buildup.

 Bank Stem Cells From Wisdom Teeth